-The intimate relationships existing between higher intelligence and the more highly developed accessory motility of the v, in most id simple, ward in a ent either mities are way.
-As 1 we find tions, but op claws, r trees or carnivora, iolding or umber of iout comity, make without lane.
-In no indeely transe by the ane, thus n all anias birds, comotion of comivora and nd, as in isappear. environnong the and agile compared amounts of hand nplexity, ents, the wer anibringing ome one grasp is th man, t anthrothe quadon of the 897.
-Dr.
+The intimate relationships existing between higher intelligence and the more highly developed accessory motility of the t anthrothe quadv, in most id simple, ward in a ent either mities are way.
+As tions, but op claws, r trees or carnivora, iolding or umber of iout comity, make without lane.
+In no indeely transe by the ane, thus n all anias birds, comotion of comivora and nd, as in isappear.